Oculus Quest: Audio

 The Quest has embedded speakers, as well as a pair of 3.5 mm audio jacks on each side for use with external headphones.

 Accessories

-Though the Oculus Quest has built-in audio, it is possible to purchase official in-ear headphones from Facebook.
+Though the Oculus Quest has built-in audio, it was possible to purchase official in-ear headphones from Facebook.
 There is also an official travel case.

 Following the release of the Oculus Link feature, Facebook released an official 5 m-long USB-C cable designed for use with the feature.
 The cable is fiber optic, as the reliability of non-powered USB cables with copper-based wires diminishes at 10 feet.

 Software

 Facebook enforces stricter content and quality standards for software distributed on Oculus Quest in comparison to Oculus Go and Gear VR, including requiring developers to undergo a pre-screening of their concepts to demonstrate "quality and probable market success".
 In 2021, Facebook introduced "App Lab", a new section within the storefront allowing developers to upload and distribute Quest apps without going through the formal review process.
 App Lab is designed primarily to support early access models, and can support public and invite-based distribution.

 Facebook launched the headset with over 50 titles consisting of a mix of new and ported games, including titles such as Beat Saber, Moss, Robo Recall, Superhot VR, and VRChat.
 Some games support cross-play with their PC versions.

 At Oculus Connect 6 in September 2019, it was announced that backward compatibility with over 50 Oculus Go applications and games would be added to the Quest.
 In addition, users who had purchased Oculus Go apps would be eligible to download Oculus Quest-specific versions of them for free through the end of 2019.